IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - Can also be set via *MicroProfile Config API* sources, e.g. the environment variable ``DATAVERSE_PID_DATACITE_REST_API_URL``.
 - This setting was formerly known as ``doi.dataciterestapiurlstring`` or ``doi.mdcbaseurlstring`` and has been renamed.
-You should delete and re-add it.
+You should delete these and re-add it (once) under the new name.

 .. _dataverse.pid.datacite.username: